 As the Chinese satellite passes, the camera continuing its pan up, we see the moon.

 Kubrick revisits in all his films the theme of destiny as versus individual freedom of will.
 With the hominids, prior the monolith, there was little to take them out of destiny's control.
-After the appearance of the monolith, we have the seeming advent of freedom of will and its domination of environment at least technologically.
+After the appearance of the monolith, we have the seeming advent of freedom of will and its technological domination of environment.
 In A Clockwork Orange the conflict of destiny and freedom of will was partly expressed in Alex's plight, the ability to physically express his destructive freedom of will subdued by brainwashing by the state, but that freedom of will was also in question as he was already seemingly subject to destiny's design, which begged the question of the nature of evil.
 Alexander, the author and former victim of Alex (also, symbolically his father and a twin aspect of self) who rebels against brainwashing, upon finding out Alex's identity is certainly not interested in his well-being, intent on using Alex's brainwashing to destroy him.
 What is good and what is evil, what is freedom of will and what is destiny, reverses again and again until there is no distinguishing between the two.

 110 Cut to the twin wheels of Space Station 5, the earth to the right.
 (20:52)